Strata By-Laws

 Indemnity

-1.10 If an owner is responsible for any loss or damage to a strata lot, common property, limited common property or common assets, that owner must indemnify and save harmless the strata corporation from the expense of any maintenance, repair or replacement rendered necessary to the strata lot, common property, limited common property or common assets, but only to the extent that such expense is not reimbursed from the proceeds received by operation of any strata insurance policy.
-Without limiting the generality of the word “responsible”, an owner is responsible for the owner’s own acts or omissions, as well as those of any of the tenants, occupants, visitors, agents, contractors or employees of the strata lot or the owner.
-For the purposes of these bylaws, any insurance deductible paid or payable by the strata corporation will be considered an expense not covered by the insurance proceeds received by the strata corporation and will be charged to the owner.
+(1) If an owner is responsible for any loss or damage to a strata lot, common property, limited common property or common assets, that owner must indemnify and save harmless the strata corporation from the expense of any maintenance, repair or replacement rendered necessary to the strata lot, common property, limited common property or common assets, but only to the extent that such expense is not reimbursed from the proceeds received by operation of any strata insurance policy.

 Liability of Owner

-1.11 An owner will be strictly liable to the strata corporation and to other owners and occupants for any damage to common property, limited common property, common assets or to any strata lot caused by any of the following items located in the owner’s strata lot:
+1.11 (1) An owner will be strictly liable to the strata corporation and to other owners and occupants for any damage to common property, limited common property, common assets or to any strata lot caused by any of the following items located in the owner’s strata lot:

-(1) dishwasher;
+(a) dishwasher;

-(2) refrigerator with ice/water dispensing capabilities;
+(b) refrigerator with ice/water dispensing capabilities;

-(5) washing machine;
+(c) washing machine;

 Repair and maintenance of property by strata corporation